agcorp/heroku-buildpack-nginx/README.md

 ### Customizable NGINX Compile Options

 See [scripts/build_nginx.sh](scripts/build_nginx.sh) for the build steps.
 Configuring is as easy as changing the "./configure" options.

-### Application/Dyno coordination

-The buildpack will not start NGINX until a file has been written to `/tmp/app-initialized`.
-Since NGINX binds to the dyno's $PORT and since the $PORT determines if the app can receive traffic, you can delay NGINX accepting traffic until your application is ready to handle it.
-The examples below show how/when you should write the file when working with Unicorn.

 ## Setup